acrenwelge/btc-wallet/features.md

 * Change app password

 Bugs fixed:
-✅ Fix off by one error in contact selection
+✅ Off by one error in contact selection